Nand Peeters

-Ferdinand "Nand" Peeters (Mechelen, October 13, 1918 – Turnhout, December 27, 1998) was a Belgian obstetrician and gynecologist, whose research led directly to the development of Anovlar, the first combined oral contraceptive pill introduced outside the United States, in 1961, the first whose side-effects were acceptable, and the first that was used world-wide (Albach 1997:939).
+Ferdinand "Nand" Peeters (October 13, 1918, in Mechelen – December 27, 1998, in Turnhout) was a Belgian obstetrician and gynecologist, whose research led directly to the development of Anovlar, the first combined oral contraceptive pill introduced outside the United States, in 1961, the first whose side-effects were acceptable, and the first that was used world-wide (Albach 1997:939).
 It remained in production, in its original formula, from its introduction until 1986 — although, beginning in 1964, Schering AG (the company that produced it) also marketed variants with lower doses of hormones, some of which continued to be named Anovlar.
 Nand Peeters's research also contributed substantially to the treatment of Rh-disease.

 Biography

 Nand Peeters was a son of Désiré Peeters, a surgeon who founded his own clinic in Mechelen.
 After attending the local Saint Rumbold's high school, he studied at the Catholic University of Leuven, intending to become a gynecologist.
 But he finished his training in a maternity ward in Bruges.
 In 1945 he married Paula Langbeen, with whom he had six children, and who was his book-keeper all his life—Peeters detested all administrative work.
 In 1946 he settled as an ob-gyn in Turnhout.
 At the time Turnhout had none, even though it was (and is) the largest town in the northern part of the Campine, with a population then of about 32,000.
 Perinatal infant mortality in Turnhout was between 10 and 12% before his arrival; in his first year in Turnhout he managed to bring it down to two cases in some 500 deliveries.

 He was appointed head of the Maria Gabriël Maternity and of the gynecology department of Turnhout's municipal Saint-Elisabeth hospital in 1951.
 Under his direction, that department became one of the best in the country.
 He acquired the most modern technology available, did innovative research, encouraged young and promising doctors that he hired to do likewise, and introduced new techniques like echography.
 In 1952 Leuven University appointed him as one of its supervisors of trainee doctors.
 This appointment was withdrawn in 1963, for reasons that remain unclear.

 In 1953, also in Turnhout, he founded the Saint-Elisabeth nursing school, where he taught for free.
 Naturally the school provided him with well-trained nursing staff, whom he entrusted with far greater responsibilities than was customary at the time.
 He retired in 1986.
 An intracranial hemorrhage in 1988 ended his active life—communication became impossible.
 He lived another ten years, dying on December 27, 1998.